-Patent Owner also contends that an ordinary artisan would not have treated patients with the claimed combination because there were safety concerns regarding treatment with taxoids.
+Patent Owner also contends that there were "significant safety concerns regarding treatment with taxoids."
 PO Resp.
-16-17, 43.
-As a result, Patent Owner continues, an ordinary artisan, when considering whether to combine the anti-ErbB2 antibody with an existing anti-cancer drug, would have been motivated to use an anthracycline, rather than a taxoid.
-Id. at 44-45.
+47. As a result, Patent Owner continues, an ordinary artisan, when considering whether to combine the anti-ErbB2 antibody with an existing anti-cancer drug, would have been motivated to use an anthracycline, rather than a taxoid.
+Id.
 We are not persuaded.